FastTrackOrg/FastTrack/docs/user/example.md

 When the tracking is completed, FastTrack automatically opens the **Tracking Inspector** which allows the user to review and correct the tracking.

-With the previous tracking analysis, only 7 corrections and 6 deletions are necessary to achieve a perfect tracking accuracy.
+With the previous tracking analysis, only seven corrections and six deletions are necessary to achieve a perfect tracking accuracy.

 | image    | id    | delete    | swap with    |
 | --- | --- | --- | --- |